P. J. Patterson

-Percival Noel James Patterson, (born 10 April 1935), popularly known as P.J.
-Patterson, is a Jamaican former politician who served as the sixth Prime Minister of Jamaica from 1992 to 2006.
+Percival Noel James Patterson, (born 10 April 1935), popularly known as P. J. Patterson, is a Jamaican former politician who served as the sixth prime minister of Jamaica from 1992 to 2006.
 He served in office for 14 years, making him the longest-serving prime minister in Jamaica's history.
 He was the leader of the People's National Party from 1992 to 2006.

-Patterson served as the Member of Parliament (MP) for the constituency of Westmoreland South Eastern from 1970 to 1980 (when he lost to Euphemia Williams of the Jamaica Labour Party) and again from 1989 to 1993.
+Patterson served as the member of Parliament (MP) for the constituency of Westmoreland South Eastern from 1970 to 1980 (when he lost to Euphemia Williams of the Jamaica Labour Party) and again from 1989 to 1993.
 Following a constituency reorganization, he served as the MP for Westmoreland Eastern from 1993 to 2006.
 He retired from all of these positions in January 2006.

-Cabinet positions he held during his political career include Minister of Industry and Tourism; Minister of Foreign Affairs and Foreign Trade; Minister of Development, Planning and Production; Minister of Finance and Planning.
+Cabinet positions he held during his political career include minister of industry and tourism, minister of foreign affairs and foreign trade, minister of development, planning and production, minister of finance and planning.

 Early life and education

-Patterson's parents were Henry Patterson, a farmer, and Ina James, a primary school teacher, who both hailed from the Hanover Parish in western Jamaica.
+Patterson was born on 10 April 1935 .Patterson's parents were Henry Patterson, a farmer, and Ina James, a primary school teacher, who both hailed from the Hanover Parish in western Jamaica.
 He received his secondary education at Kingston's Calabar High School, and pursued higher studies at the University College of West Indies and later the London School of Economics.

 As an undergraduate at the University of the West Indies (UWI), he served as Chairman of UWI'S External Affairs Commission, where he gained exposure to world leaders and international political thought through attendance at a number of international student fora.
 It was also at UWI that he became committed to Caribbean regionalism and to the causes of countries of the developing world.
 In 1958, he graduated with a B.A.
 (Honours) in English.

 His time as a Law student of the London School of Economics consolidated his foundation in international politics and was awarded the Leverhume Scholarship, and the Sir Hughes Parry prize for Excellence in the Law of Contracts.
 While enrolled at the Inns of Court (Middle Temple), he and several of his fellow students were to become future leaders of the countries of the developing world.